Bible study (Christianity): Catholicism

 Providentissimus Deus, "On the Study of Holy Scripture", is an encyclical letter issued by Pope Leo XIII on 18 November 1893.
 In it, he reviewed the history of Bible study from the time of the Church Fathers to the present, spoke against the errors of the Rationalists and "higher critics", and outlined principles of scripture study and guidelines for how scripture was to be taught in seminaries.
 He also addressed the issues of apparent contradictions between the Bible and physical science, or between one part of scripture and another, and how such apparent contradictions can be resolved.

-Divino afflante Spiritu, ("Inspired by the Holy Spirit"), is a papal encyclical letter issued by Pope Pius XII on 30 September 1943 calling for new translations of the Bible from the original languages, instead of the Latin Vulgate of Jerome, which was revised multiple times and had formed the textual basis for all Catholic vernacular translations until then.
+Divino afflante Spiritu, ("Inspired by the Holy Spirit"), is an encyclical letter issued by Pope Pius XII on 30 September 1943 calling for new translations of the Bible from the original languages, instead of the Latin Vulgate of Jerome, which was revised multiple times and had formed the textual basis for all Catholic vernacular translations until then.
 It inaugurated the modern period of Roman Catholic biblical studies by encouraging the study of textual criticism (or lower criticism), pertaining to text of the Scriptures themselves and transmission thereof (for example, to determine correct readings) and permitted the use of the historical-critical method (or higher criticism), to be informed by theology, Sacred Tradition, and ecclesiastical history on the historical circumstances of the text.

 The general theme of the "Word of God" was covered by the Second Vatican Council in November 1965 in its Dogmatic Constitution on Divine Revelation: Dei Verbum.
+Dennis Hamm notes an intention on the part of the Bishops at the Council to counter the situation where "it was almost a mark of the Catholic Church that [it was] not a Bible-reading or Bible-quoting denomination".
+Henceforth, "like the Christian religion itself, all the preaching of the Church must be nourished and regulated by Sacred Scripture".

-The 1992 Catechism of the Catholic Church describes principles of Bible Study in paragraphs 101-141 and other sections.
+The 1992 Catechism of the Catholic Church describes principles of Bible Study in paragraphs 101–141 and other sections.
 For Catholics, the Word of God is not a "dead letter" but is incarnate and living.
 Christ must through the Holy Spirit open minds to understand the Scriptures.

 Verbum Domini (The Word of the Lord) is a post-synodal apostolic exhortation issued by Pope Benedict XVI which deals with how the Catholic church should approach the Bible.
-He issued it following the XII Ordinary General Assembly of the Synod of Bishops, which had met in October 2008 to discuss "The Word of God in the Life and Mission of the Church."
+He issued it following the XII Ordinary General Assembly of the Synod of Bishops, which had met in October 2008 to discuss "The Word of God in the Life and Mission of the Church".
 Verbum Domini is dated September 30, 2010, for the Feast of St. Jerome, the patron saint of Biblical studies.